JaydevSR/JaydevSR/README.md

 <br>

-🎓 I am an undergraduate student majoring in EECS at [IISER Bhopal](https://iiserb.ac.in).
+🎓 I graduated from [IISER Bhopal](https://iiserb.ac.in) with a BS in EECS in the year 2023.

 ❤️ I love studying physics and computer science and enjoy working on computational problems.
     ↳ I especially love problems which <emph>I</emph> can probably never solve without a computer.